strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_03_development_plan.rst

    * - 2023-Q1
      - Improvements of the Web-based interface towards first release.
 Improvements of the ReqIF support.
    * - 2023-Q2
      - Further stabilization of the Web interface.
+Graphviz export.
+RST markup stability improvements.
+Work on StrictDoc's own requirements traceability.
+   * - 2023-Q3
+     - Anchors and incoming links.
 Improvements of the ReqIF interface.
+Work on StrictDoc's own requirements traceability.

 Verification
 ============